-Many schools are so focused on test scores and not offending parents, that they have little time left to encourage students to ask relevant questions in their studies.
-If school does not nurture students' natural curiosity and a "sense of problem" underlying the disciplines, someone needs to step in and make it happen before student's formative years for critical thinking disappear.
-Some students may even need to take a break from their busy public school experience to get more personalized guidance to develop higher expectations and more study satisfaction for themselves.
+Many schools are so focused on test scores and not offending parents that they don't have enough time or inclination to encourage students to ask relevant questions in their studies.
+If school does not nurture students' natural curiosity and a "sense of problem" underlying subjects.
+The proverbial question, "Why do we have to study this?" deserves a better response than, "Because it's on the test."
+Some students may even need to take a break from their busy public school experience to get more personalized guidance.

 Typical schedule at the academy